hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_custom_https_configuration.html.markdown

 !> **BREAKING CHANGE:** The `resource_group_name` field has been removed as of the `v2.58.0` provider release.
 If the `resource_group_name` field has been defined in your current `azurerm_frontdoor_custom_https_configuration` resource configuration file please remove it else you will receive a `An argument named "resource_group_name" is not expected here.` error.
 If your pre-existing Front Door instance contained inline `custom_https_configuration` blocks there are additional steps that will need to be completed to successfully migrate your Front Door onto the `v2.58.0` provider which [can be found in this guide](../guides/2.58.0-frontdoor-upgrade-guide.html).

 !> **Be Aware:** Azure is rolling out a breaking change on Friday 9th April 2021 which may cause issues with the CDN/FrontDoor resources.
-[More information is available in this GitHub issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/11231) - however unfortunately this may necessitate a breaking change to the CDN and FrontDoor resources, more information will be posted [in the GitHub issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/11231) as the necessary changes are identified.
+[More information is available in this GitHub issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/11231) - however unfortunately this may necessitate a breaking change to the CDN and Front Door resources, more information will be posted [in the GitHub issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/11231) as the necessary changes are identified.

 ```hcl
 resource "azurerm_resource_group" "example" {